fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - There is a relation: 'hat Zähler'
 - The type of argument1 of 'hat Zähler' is 'Funktion'
 - The result type of 'hat Zähler' is 'Zähler'
+- 'hat Zähler' is functional

 - There is a class: 'Nenner'
 - 'Nenner' has the alternative label 'denominator'
 - There is a relation: 'hat Nenner'
 - The type of argument1 of 'hat Nenner' is 'Funktion'
 - The result type of 'hat Nenner' is 'Nenner'
+- 'hat Nenner' is functional

 - // snippet(65)